gearglow/ReptiliaWithATwist/The List.md

 "I haven't noticed any of them either," Luna replied, "but as they feed on electricity they tend to avoid Hogwarts anyway."

 "Well that's lucky," Ron said.
 "Come on, it's time for lunch and I'm _starving!_"

+## Chapter 11: The Wardstone Caper

+At lunch, the five were joined by Ginny, who was promptly invited along on their wardstone hunt.